guillermooo/sublime-undocs/source/reference/comments.rst

-Once comment metadata has been defined, you can use standard key bindings to comment or uncomment lines of code.
+Once comment metadata has been defined, you can use standard key bindings to comment and uncomment lines of code.

 ===================  ========================
 :kbd:`Ctrl+/`        Toggle line comment